pvvx/ATC_MiThermometer/python-interface/README.md

 asyncio.run(main())
 ```

 The program [runs on](https://github.com/hbldh/bleak#features) Windows, Linux, OS/X, Raspberry Pi, Android.
 It prints the first 5 parsed frames from available thermometers, regardless their configurations.
-It exploits `atc_mi_advertising_format()`, which adds headers to the BLE advertisements produced by the thermometers and discovered by `BleakScanner()` (from *bleak*), so that the resulting frame can be directly processed by the *construct* structures included in the module.
+It exploits the `atc_mi_advertising_format()` function, which adds headers to the BLE advertisements produced by the thermometers and discovered by `BleakScanner()` (from *bleak*), so that the resulting frame can be directly processed by the *construct* structures included in the package.

 After the advertisement dump (e.g., before the *count* increment), you can optionally add: